tttppp/ragl/rules.md

 1.2.2 A single match consists of 2 games.
 Game wins are added to score table as points.

 1.2.3 Matches are scheduled before the season and are tacked on to specific weeks, in which players are to play their assigned matchups against specific opponents.
 2 matches per week are scheduled to be played for each player (excluding the last week where only 1 match is scheduled).
-The exact schedule is finalized 1 day before the season start date (Monday, March 4th).
+The exact schedule is finalized 1 day before the season start date (Sunday, September 29th).

 1.2.4 Each match has to be played and reported no later than Monday 23:59 UTC+0 of the week following its schedule.
-Match can be played before its scheduled week.
+Any match can be played before its scheduled week.

 1.2.5 Players are able to delay their scheduled matches, in which case match has to be played and reported no later than Monday 23:59 UTC+0 following the last week of the group stage.